 How do I access Microsoft Teams?

 CoreImage computers: The application will appear in your Start menu.
+If it is missing, follow these instructions.

 Web Browser: You can also access Teams via any web browser on any device by going to office.com.
 Sign in with your @med email address and Michigan Medicine (Level-2) password.
 A VPN connection is not required.